jbcodeforce/openshift-studies/docs/docker.md

 * Isolation: Docker makes sure each container has its own resources that are isolated from other containers
 * Removing an app/ container is easy and won’t leave any temporary or configuration files on your host OS.
 * Docker ensures that applications that are running on containers are completely segregated and isolated from each other, granting you complete control over traffic flow and management

 The container filesystem is represented as a list of read-only layers stacked on top of each other using a storage driver.
 The layers are generated when commands are executed during the Docker image build process.
 The top layer has read-write permissions.
 Docker daemon configuration is managed by the Docker configuration file (/etc/docker/daemon.json) and Docker daemon startup options are usually controlled by the systemd unit: `docker`.
-With environment variables you can control one container, while using `linked containers` docker automatically copies all environment variables from one container to another.
+With environment variables you can control one container, while using `linked containers`, docker automatically copies all environment variables from one container to another.

 ## Dockerfile